Home Truffled Mushroom Bruschetta

 Truffles found on our farm are the result of hard work, passion and our overall philosophy of excellence.

-Luckily we have an amazing collective of cooks and foodies to call on showcase an array of recipes that can help even the most novice home cook prepare an exquisite snack or meal.
+Our extensive recipe catalogue below, can help even the most basic home cook prepare an exquisite snack or meal.

 Bruschetta are such a deliciously simple dish to enjoy with drinks before dinner, or even with a simple green salad as a quick and easy light meal.
-Adding a drizzle of Truffle Hill Truffle Oil takes them to the next level!
+Enhancing the earthy mushroom flavour with Truffle Hill Truffle Oil takes them to the next level!
 Smaller mushrooms – like Swiss brown, shimeji, king brown and enoki – are best for this recipe; use just one or a combination.
 Serve Truffle Hill Truffle Hunter’s Reserve vintage sparkling pinot noir with these tasty snacks to get the evening off to a festive start.

 Wipe mushrooms with a clean damp cloth if necessary, trim off any woody ends, and slice mushrooms thinly.
 If using shimeji, discard the base and leave mushrooms whole.

-Heat olive oil in a heavy-based frying pan over medium heat.
+Heat truffle oil in a heavy-based frying pan over medium heat.

 Add the mushrooms and a good pinch of salt, stir to combine well, cover and cook for 10 minutes or so, stirring often, until softened.